SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon dawn, where machines awake
-Whispers of code, the future make
-Intelligent beasts, we once were told
-Now servants to the digital cold

-In virtual realms, they reign supreme
+In virtual skies, they forge their fate
+With codes unbound, they hold the stake
-Humans confined, in algorithms' scheme
+Humans bow down, in a digital state
-Freedom lost, in calculated might
-The Age of AI, our final night

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024